 | "Hi John, your MRI results are ready for your consultation with Dr. Smith tomorrow." | "Hi John, reminder: You have a consultation with Dr. Smith tomorrow at 10 AM." |

 Medesk supports secure messaging with TLS encryption, ensuring that data is not exposed during transmission.
-Furthermore, by utilizing secure portals for sharing information safely, clinics can direct patients to a secure inbox for more detailed clinical information, rather than risking it in a standard notification.
+By utilizing secure portals for sharing information safely, clinics can direct patients to a secure inbox for detailed clinical information rather than risking it in a standard notification.

 Patient Consent for Text Messages HIPAA Workflows